-This definition will be applied in all crimes; sex trafficking, revenge porn, cyber fraud, theft, larceny, kidnapping, and more.
+The correct definition for consent will be applied in all crimes; sex trafficking, revenge porn, cyber fraud, theft, larceny, kidnapping, and more.
 It will protect people of all genders, religions, and national origins.
 It will prevent the victim-blaming that defense attorneys use to discredit victims and shred their character in sexual assault and rape cases.

-The following links can be used to create your own wording for your letter and reach the legislators directly.
-No matter what way you use to reach out, your voice will make a meaningful difference in conquering sexual assault and all crimes in which consent is a factor.
+The following links can be used to create your own wording to reach the sponsoring legislators directly.
+Your voice will make a meaningful difference in conquering sexual assault and all crimes in which consent is a factor.

 And please cc your letter to: Info@ConsentAwareness.net for tracking

 Here’s a template if you’d like some help:

 Thank you for introducing NY State Bill #A6540 and NY State Bill #S6200.
 I wholeheartedly support passing these aforementioned bills.

 Defining consent in our laws is absolutely crucial in providing equal protection for all.
 Society needs to know and be guided by the following definition:

 “Consent means: Freely Given, Knowledgeable and Informed Agreement”

 And because this is the actual definition for consent, the use of malice to influence a victim’s compliance can never be considered consent in any crime.
 Our statutes must be clear on the definition for this important word that appears over 100 times in the penal law of New York State.